-The property was occupied at the time of the inspection, and the survey was restricted by floor coverings, furniture, stored articles and personal items.
+The inspection was restricted by floor coverings, furniture and stored articles.
 Those parts of the property concealed behind fitted units and sanitary fittings etc were not viewed.
+No access was gained into the sub-floor areas.
+The roof voids were inspected from the extent visible from the hatched without being fully entered.